NUSGreyhats/grey-cat-the-flag-site/content/index.md

 ### $ stat ctf

-We will host the onsite finals at the National University of Singapore (NUS), to which the top 5 international teams and the top 10 Singapore teams from the qualifiers will be invited.
+We will host the onsite finals at Google Everest (Singapore), to which the top 8 international teams and the top 8 Singapore teams from the qualifiers will be invited.

 Each team may send up to 6 people for the finals, and accommodation in Singapore will be provided for the international teams.
+Accomodation costs for the top 3 international teams will be fully paid for.

 A team can be considered a Singapore team only if all its members participating in this CTF event are Singapore Citizens, Permanent Residents (PR), or Long-term Pass holders.